PhangsTeam/sfngidl/piechart/README.txt

 AKL's cpropstoo: https://github.com/akleroy/cpropstoo
 AKL's gal_base: https://github.com/akleroy/galbase

-There are also a few routines that read the measurement savefile and generate 'summary/overview' plots, e.g.
+There are also a few routines (more like scripts that you can cut/paste into IDL) that read the measurement savefile and generate 'summary/overview' plots, e.g. make_barchart_plots.pro make_summary_piechart_plots.pro